 Personal injury accidents can happen in many different times and places.
-One of the most common types of accident claims is a premises liability lawsuit – a case against a property owner for failing to maintain a reasonably safe premises.
+One of the most common types of accident claims is a premises liability lawsuit – a case against a property owner for failing to maintain reasonably safe premises.
 These claims seek to hold landowners accountable for accidents that occur on their properties.
-Complicated laws surround Virginia premises liability claims.
+Complicated laws surround Northern Virginia premises liability claims.
 If you were hurt on somebody else’s property in Fairfax, Virginia, the attorneys at Koonz McKenney Johnson & DePaolis LLP may be able to help you obtain a compensatory award for your damages.
 The owner of the property may owe you compensation.
 Learn more today during a free legal consultation in Fairfax.

 - We have obtained over $1 billion for our clients over the years, often through financial settlements, but also taking cases to trial when necessary.

 - We have helped hundreds of clients in Virginia and have a deep understanding of our state’s premises liability laws.

 - We do not charge attorney’s fees for our work on premises liability claims in Northern Virginia unless we succeed in obtaining the client’s financial compensation.

 Premises liability is a legal doctrine that holds premises owners and controllers responsible for the maintenance, upkeep, and safety of their properties.
 Under this doctrine, landowners owe different legal duties of care to visitors depending on the person’s reason for entering the property.
 If an owner fails to fulfill these duties, he or she could be liable for related accidents and injuries.
 To prove a property owner’s liability for dangerous premises, the victim or his or her lawyer will need to establish the duty or duties of care the defendant owed the plaintiff at the time.

 - Duty to inspect the property.
 Property owners may have a responsibility to regularly inspect their premises for new, unknown or concealed hazards, especially before welcoming guests onto the property.